daronphang/coding_resources/library_vs_framework.md

 ## Library vs Framework:
-you call a library; framework calls you.
+You call a library; framework calls you.

 Library is a collection of objects/functions that performs specific, well-defined operations.
 Can use certain parts of library for project and replaceable.